-As a result of implementation of provisions/ measures under the Montreal Protocol, the atmospheric concentration of some of these man-made substances has begun to decline.
-Chlorine/bromine should reach maximum levels in the stratosphere in the first few years of the 21st century, and ozone concentrations should correspondingly be at their minimum levels during that time period.
-It is anticipated that the recovery of the Antarctic ozone hole can then begin.
-But there is a slow rate of healing because of long atmospheric life of chemicals like CFCs, CTC, halons etc. It is expected that the beginning of this recovery will not be conclusively detected for a decade or more, and that complete recovery of the Antarctic ozone layer will not occur until the year 2060 or little later.
-The exact date of recovery will depend on the effectiveness of present and future regulations on the emission of ODSs from banks (CFCs, halons etc.)
+As a result of implementation of provisions/ measures under the Montreal Protocol, the atmospheric concentration of the man-made chlorine and bromine containing substances has begun to decline.
+Chlorine/bromine have reached to the maximum levels in the stratosphere in the first decade of the 21st century, and ozone concentrations should correspondingly be at their minimum levels during that time period.
+It is anticipated that the recovery of the Antarctic ozone hole has begun.
+But there is a slow rate of healing because of long atmospheric life of these manmade chemicals like CFCs, CTC, halons, methyl chloroform, methyl bromide etc. January 2010 marked the end of global production of CFCs and halons under the Protocol, and January 2013 the universal control of ODS production and consumption.
+In the early 2010s, the first signs of ozone recovery were detected.
+It is expected that the beginning of this recovery will not be conclusively detected for a decade or more, and that complete recovery of the Antarctic ozone layer will not occur until the year 2060 or little later.
+The exact date of recovery will depend on the effectiveness of present and future regulations on the emission of ODSs from banks (CFCs, halons etc.).